thunderbird/webext-docs/tabs.rst

 Fired when a tab is updated.

 .. api-header::
-   :label: Parameters for tabs.onUpdated.addListener(listener, filter)
+   :label: Parameters for onUpdated.addListener(listener, filter)

    .. api-member::